nyanmark/nea/README.md

 - Fast loading, Soon as bootstrap is so widely used.
 It is cached by many CDN's on the web such as cloudflare making it load very fast.
 - Mobile support, Importantly bootstrap is has mobile support allowing you to get very high page loading scores on mobile without a seperate mobile version.

 The great availiability of bootstrap [documentation](https://getbootstrap.com/docs/4.5/getting-started/introduction/), allowed me to style my website to my ideal needs.
-Additionally the availability of many premade objects for bootstrap allowed me to use these as a [base](https://github.com/bootstrapstudio/clean-sky-template/blob/master/template/index.html) for my website.
+Additionally the availability of many premade objects for bootstrap allowed me to use this as a [base](https://github.com/bootstrapstudio/clean-sky-template/blob/master/template/index.html) for my website.
 This allowed me to have good and functional styling for the normal web pages where I could pick and chose wether to import python variables from my code and adjust them as I wanted.

 **Database**